-LIFE With Batman: Behind the Scenes on the Classic TV Show
+LIFE With Batman: Rare Photos From the Set of the Classic TV Show

 Despite the mega-success of the bleak and brutal Dark Night Batman movies, it’s worth recalling that the Batman franchise wasn’t always so unrelievedly brooding and intense.
-Sure, Frank Miller’s graphic novels in the late Eighties, re-imagining Gotham’s troubled crime fighter as an angry sociopath protagonist certainly sparked a new, frenzied fanboy interest in Bob Kane’s and Bill Finger’s amazing creation, and the early comic books themselves had their macabre moments.
+Sure, Frank Miller’s graphic novels in the late 1980s – re-inventing Gotham’s troubled crime fighter as a humorless, vengeful sociopath — certainly sparked renewed fanboy interest in Bob Kane’s and Bill Finger’s amazing creation, and the early comic books themselves had their macabre moments.

 In fact, in the minds of millions of men, women and kids who spent any time watching TV between, say, 1966 and 1989 — when Tim Burton’s caped-crusader movies came on the scene — Batman was Adam West, and Adam West was Batman.